melodium-tech/melodium/libs/json-mel/README.md

-# Mélodium JSON data processing `jaq` libraryy
+# Mélodium JSON data processing libraryy

-This library provides the JSON data processing functions and treatments for the Mélodium environment, based on the `jaq` library.
+This library provides the JSON data processing functions and treatments for the Mélodium environment.

 ## For Mélodium project